Herman Boel - the factoid guru - is a well-known writer of books containing insignificant but interesting facts.

 ISBN: 978-90-209-9238-0 – 512 pages

-What happens when you have a déjà vu?
+What happens when you experience déjà vu?
 Do the lines on your hand tell anything about your life?
 How do auras and chakras work?
-Can you get healed by acupuncture, bach flowers, chiropraxis, osteopathy and homeopathy?
+Can acupuncture, bach flowers, chiropractic, osteopathy and homeopathy heal?
 And what's the deal with the Bermuda Triangle, crop circles, Roswell, UFOs and other alien beings?
 Etc.

 ‘This book strengthens your natural resistance… against nonsense and swindle.’ –Prof. Em.
 Willem Betz, former president of Skepp.